danylunab506/flutter_bloc_team_members/README.md

 | `BlocSelector` | `MemberCountBadge` | Extracts only the count from the state to avoid unnecessary rebuilds |
 | `BlocListener` | `RemovalListener` | Shows a confirmation snackbar on member removal without rebuilding the UI |
 | `BlocConsumer` | `MembersErrorConsumer` | Handles error state by showing a snackbar and replacing the UI with an error view |

+Each widget file opens with a short comment block explaining what its BLoC widget does and when to use it.
+For a side-by-side quick reference, see [`docs/bloc_widgets.md`](docs/bloc_widgets.md).

 ## Tech Stack